bitcoin/bitcoin/test/functional/README.md

 #### General test-writing advice

 - Instead of inline comments or no test documentation at all, log the comments to the test log, e.g.
-  `self.log.info('Create enough transactions to fill a block')`.
+  `self.log.info("Create enough transactions to fill a block")`.
 Logs make the test code easier to read and the test logic easier [to debug](/test/README.md#test-logging).
 - Set `self.num_nodes` to the minimum number of nodes necessary for the test.
   Having additional unrequired nodes adds to the execution time of the test as